rockenman1234/summer-internship-program/2025/granite-tutorial-supplemental.md

 [Using Ollama + Jupyter in Open OnDemand](https://gatech.service-now.com/home?id=kb_article_view&sysparm_article=KB0044442) (requires GT login)

-> [!NOTE] How is using PACE different?
+> [!NOTE]
 > PACE supports ollama endpoints via Slurm scheduled jobs rather than as a locally (laptop) or remotely hosted (Replicate) service.
 You can use the Open OnDemand (OOD) application on PACE ICE to schedule a Slurm job that then has access to a set of shared models, including the latest Granite 3 models.

 ### Setting up your PACE virtual environment

 The workshop highly suggests that you create a "clean" venv or virtual environment to run the workshop notebooks.
 Once you log in to PACE ICE, you can run the following from a terminal on the login node:

 ```
 [login-ice ~]$ module load python/3.12